TheOdinProject/curriculum/ruby_programming/git/lesson_using_git_in_the_real_world.md

 By the end of this lesson, you should be able to do the following:

-- Explain the best practices for Git commits
 - Use a Git workflow to make an open source contribution
 - Explain common Git terms and uses
 - Understand the inner workings of Git